opvious/sdk.ts/packages/graph/README.md

 ```

 This package contains auto-generated types for Opvious' underlying GraphQL API.
-Consider also using the higher level SDK available via
+Consider also using the higher level SDK exported by
 [`opvious`](https://www.npmjs.com/package/opvious).

 ## Quickstart